 Why do parents opt to beat children?

 In most cases, parents are forced to take the rod out of desperation.
-They might have tried all other methods to make their child understand, unsuccessfully, until the only thing that remains is to use force.
+They might have tried all other methods to make their child understand until the only thing that remains is to use force.
 Soon, it becomes a habit of the parents to spank their child as soon as he/she does something wrong.
-Based on how ’successful’ it was the last time, they might simply opt for the easy way out without trying any other methods of disciplining the children.
+Based on how ’successful’ it was the last time, they might simply opt for the easy way even without trying any other methods of disciplining the children.
 Some parents might also spank their children out of anger or fear – it might have become their reflex to the child doing something wrong.

 1. Beating breeds beating:

 Children observe and model the behavior based on those around them, and these actions are sure to be picked up by him at an early stage.
 Spanking gives the child an idea that it is okay to hit stronger or smaller people if it is done due to a reason.
 If you choose to discipline your child by taking the rod on him, you are automatically giving him the license to hit those around him.

 More than the physical, it is an emotional hurt that causes worst effects.
 Your child will most likely develop a self-image in the years he grows up, and if you hit your child when he does something wrong, he might end up losing all respect for himself.
 He gets the idea that he is a ‘bad’ boy, and it stays with him like a scar for a very long time.

 Spanking a child might look like beating works.
 You might feel satisfied for the moment but it will surely make you feel worse in the long run.
 Your child is sure to be afraid of you, but you will see the effects of beating children a little later when he gets detached from you.

 4. It stays with children for a long time: